jtenner/as-bench/README.md

       fortyTwo = 42; //correct answer
       console.log(
         fortyTwo +
-          " is the Answer to the Ultimate Question of Life, the Universe and Everything."
+          " is the Answer to the Ultimate Question of Life, the Universe and Everything.", );
-      );
     }
   });